robfatland/greenandblack/README.md

 This repo uses GitHub **pages**.
 This README is within the [**`gh-pages`** branch](https://github.com/robfatland/greenandblack/tree/gh-pages).
 There is also a [main branch](https://github.com/robfatland/greenandblack/tree/main).
-The actual documentation is [here](https://robfatland.github.io/greenandblack/).
+The nicely formatted documentation website is [here](https://robfatland.github.io/greenandblack/).
 An example sub-folder **`vscode`** is at [this link](https://robfatland.github.io/greenandblack/vscode).
-A table of linky-contents follows but is likely wildly inaccurate.
+A table of contents follows, likely wildly inaccurate.

 - Retro-customize `bash` and `vi`: Just green on black and a simple prompt